Eva Kviig Mohn

 - Accidental Public Confession: Not really public, but in season 4 she texts girl-Chris on whether she should tell everyone that she made the secret account, only to accidentally send the text to Eva instead, revealing herself.
-Thankfully, it later turns out the girl squad forgave her for everything.
+Thankfully, after sending the girls a heartfelt apology for her actions, they all forgive her.

 - Break the Badass: Season 4 sees her facing challenges that start to wear her seasons long stoic persona down, to the point she breaks down crying in one scene when she believes she's losing her friends while her Love Interest is dating someone else.
 It takes a little while for her to recover, and she appears to have mellowed out considerably when she does, wearing a bright smile the entire ending scene of the series, (also helped by Yousef having returned her feelings after all).

 - As a result of her religious beliefs, though she's shown in season 4 to be curious of boys and sex, but withstands from (at least the latter) due to the aforemented reason.

 - Sana's actress is a Muslim in real life, which is why she's the only one of the girl squad, as well as protagonist of her season, to not kiss her Love Interest as Meskini wasn't comfortable to do so on-screen.

 - Child of Two Worlds: Sana's conflict between her Moroccan/Muslim identity and Norwegian identity is one of her most defining traits.